 The hotel we had stayed at and liked in the Chula Vista area is El Primero Hotel.
 This is a cute Art Deco style hotel that is family owned and operated.
 The rooms can be on the small side.
 However, the bonus is they have a wonderful breakfast available to enjoy on their patio.
-Check out the availability and prices for this hotel at Booking.com.
+Check out the availability and prices for this hotel at Agoda.com.

 Have A Bite To Eat At Liberty Public Market

 Every day should begin with the perfect pick me up.
 I may be more of coffee dude in the morning but as we were going to be spending the day running around, we decided to start with a filling breakfast.

 Rob told us about the Liberty Station area as a place to hangout, meet friends, and do some shopping.
 The whole area has been gentrified into a pedestrian friendly concentration of restaurants, cafes, and boutique shops.

 It’s actually the old navy barracks and you can see this when you’re going through.
 Imagine the wide open areas of Liberty Station park in the days they would have been used for parades and training exercises.
 These days you are more likely to see people on scooters and families taking strolls on warm sunny afternoons.
 This park is great to sit down and just take in the fresh air.